stake-house/DecentralizedGraffitiDrawing/README.md

 [Note: I didn't test Prysm yet, let me know if it breaks!]

 ## Rocketpool users
-While this tool can be used by any eth2 staker, I want to provide an easy solution for rocketpool beta users.
-The first image we decided to draw on pyrmont is a minimal version of the Ethereum Logo (above situation).
+While this tool can be used by any eth2 staker, here is an easy solution for rocketpool users.
+The first image we decided to draw is the Rocket Pool logo.
 By following the instructions you can help drawing!
 Once we're done there will be a new image.

 Just run these commands to get started.
-It's assumed you're running rocketpool the normal way (default install directory, docker etc.).
+It's assumed you're running rocketpool the normal way (default install directory of `.rocketpool`, using docker etc.).
+If you don't, you probably know what you are doing and are able to modify accordingly.
 ```
-  wget https://raw.githubusercontent.com/RomiRand/DecentralizedGraffitiDrawing/main/rocketpool/install.sh -P ~/.rocketpool/graffiti/
+  wget https://raw.githubusercontent.com/RomiRand/DecentralizedGraffitiDrawing/rocket_pool/rocketpool/install.sh -P ~/.rocketpool/graffiti/
-  wget https://raw.githubusercontent.com/RomiRand/DecentralizedGraffitiDrawing/main/rocketpool/uninstall.sh -P ~/.rocketpool/graffiti/
+  wget https://raw.githubusercontent.com/RomiRand/DecentralizedGraffitiDrawing/rocket_pool/rocketpool/uninstall.sh -P ~/.rocketpool/graffiti/
   chmod +x ~/.rocketpool/graffiti/install.sh ~/.rocketpool/graffiti/uninstall.sh
 ```
-install:
+To install, run this command.
+This will briefly stop your rocketpool stack, add the graffiti container and restart it:
   `~/.rocketpool/graffiti/install.sh` \
 uninstall:`~/.rocketpool/graffiti/uninstall.sh`